 Wikipedia shows up as the No. 1 search result on more than 56% of all Google searches and appears on page one of 99% of all searches.
-Part of protecting your brand’s reputation should include making sure your Wikipedia page is protected.
+Part of protecting your brand’s reputation should include making sure your Wikipedia article is protected.

 Such a valuable digital asset deserves protection.

 And that protection is particularly needed in the Wild, Wild West that is Wikipedia collaboration.
-After all, research has shown that over half of Wikipedia pages have one or more factual errors that may be damaging to corporate reputation.
+After all, research has shown that over half of Wikipedia articles have one or more factual errors that may be damaging to corporate reputation.
 Worse, sometimes the errors are deliberate attacks on public figures or companies amid controversy or with skeletons in the closet.
 Wikipedia refers to this as vandalism.

-Because anyone can edit Wikipedia pages that don’t have some level of protection, they have become popular forums for calling out individuals and corporations for their misdeeds and mistakes.
+Because anyone can edit Wikipedia articles that don’t have some level of protection, they have become popular forums for calling out individuals and corporations for their misdeeds and mistakes.
 An example is the star of The Bachelor Season 17, Arie Luyendyk, Jr., a race car driver turned reality star who made an unpopular pivot on the show’s season finale.
 Fans of the show barraged Luyendyk’s unprotected Wikipedia with an onslaught of criticisms before it received semi-protection, exhibiting that if you’re a notable figure in the middle of controversy, the internet trolls will find you.

-A Wikipedia page that is template-protected can only be edited by administrators or users who are in the Template Editors group.
+A Wikipedia article that is template-protected can only be edited by administrators or users who are in the Template Editors group.
 This is a level of protection that is used mostly on high-risk templates and modules.

-There are a few limited instances where high-risk pages outside of the template space receive Template protection but, for the most part, Template protection can be viewed as full protection for Wikipedia’s templates and modules.
+There are a few limited instances where high-risk articles outside of the template space receive Template protection but, for the most part, Template protection can be viewed as full protection for Wikipedia’s templates and modules.